-a) If speed control breaks then go to manual.
+- a) If speed control breaks then go to manual.
 If a replacement unit or boat is not available, or the unit cannot be quickly repaired, then the tournament shall be continued with manual driving with performance restrictions for those performances done with manual driving.
-(These restrictions are noted in the Additional Rules section notes)

-When the speed control cuts out or fails to operate or is a deviation from normal operation (i.e. a malfunction) the skier is entitled to a re-ride for failure of equipment and can improve the score.

-- b) If the unit allows, the speed may be micro adjusted a set number of specific speed steps to compensate for wind or current conditions on a pass by pass basis under the control and/or observation of the boat judge. - c) The principle job of the speed control is to provide independence of the manual operator and to give in tolerance speeds, as close as possible to actual times. - d) The Boat Judge and the Driver shall jointly agree on the setting of the speed control and the allowed adjustments for wind conditions, etc., with the goal of having the machine produce actual times for each pass. - e) If the boat officials feel that a significant change must be made in the setting for the jump event (i.e. one letter change) to obtain the proper actual time, they will notify the skier of the change when it is made, before his next jump. - f) For each skier, a written record shall be kept of the initial setting of the speed control and any changes that are made during his turn. - g) For jumping, the manufacturer's recommendations shall be used regarding any skier selections of parameters.
-For Perfect Pass, this means that a skier may select a letter in the range of plus or minus three letters from the initial selection indicated by the weight of skier with equipment but without skis.
+(These restrictions are noted in the Additional Rules section notes) - When the speed control cuts out or fails to operate or is a deviation from normal operation (i.e. a malfunction) the skier is entitled to a re-ride for failure of equipment and can improve the score. - b) If the unit allows, the speed may be micro adjusted a set number of specific speed steps to compensate for wind or current conditions on a pass by pass basis under the control and/or observation of the boat judge. - c) The principle job of the speed control is to provide independence of the manual operator and to give in tolerance speeds, as close as possible to actual times. - d) The Boat Judge and the Driver shall jointly agree on the setting of the speed control and the allowed adjustments for wind conditions, etc., with the goal of having the machine produce actual times for each pass. - e) If the boat officials feel that a significant change must be made in the setting for the jump event (i.e. one letter change) to obtain the proper actual time, they will notify the skier of the change when it is made, before his next jump. - f) For each skier, a written record shall be kept of the initial setting of the speed control and any changes that are made during his turn. - g) For jump:

+The manufacturer's recommendations shall be used regarding any skier selections of parameters.